 - 1/2 inch thin-wall PVC pipe

 If possible, remove the metal box that isolates the ice cube tray/freezer section, but leave the temp probe alone.
 This will give a better overall temperature control within the cooling box.

-- Cut two pieces of the PVC pipe about 4 inches each.
+Cut two pieces of the PVC pipe about 4 inches each.

-- Insert through the holes drilled and seal very well with the silicone.
+Insert through the holes drilled and seal very well with the silicone.

-- Glue or thread your fittings onto these two access pipes.
+Glue or thread your fittings onto these two access pipes.
 You can use nylon threaded nipples to connect the 3/8 inch tubing coils inside the cooling box.
 Outside, you can glue slip fittings reduced to accommodate the tubing running from the Rio 2500 sump pump to the chiller and back to the sump.

-Using the Do It Yourself Aquarium Chiller
+Using the Chiller

 Set the chiller as close to the sump or aquarium cabinet as possible.
-The further the run of plastic tubing from your sump to the chiller and back, the greater the line loss due to ambient room temperature.
-You could use pipe insulation wrapped around the tubing run(s), but this is rather unsightly and not necessary unless living in a very hot/humid environment.
+The further the run of plastic tubing from your sump to the chiller and back, the greater the temperature change due to ambient room temperature.
+You could use pipe insulation wrapped around the tubes, but this is rather unsightly and not necessary unless living in a very hot environment.

 The operation is straightforward.
 Remember to keep the flow fast enough to prevent freezing of the water in the coils inside the box.
 If equipped with a thermostat, your fridge/chiller will be easier to control.
 Some models only allow you to set the main box temperature, not the freezer compartment.
 That's another reason for removing the aluminum ice cube divider and tray.
 The probe that is attached to the wall of the freezer area will now monitor the entire cavity.
 Set the refrigerator thermostat to the level that maintains the chilled water at the appropriate temperature to keep the aquarium temperature constant.